Living with HIV

 - If you have HIV, it's important to take care of both your physical health and your mental health.

-- People with HIV have higher rates of mental health conditions than the general public.
+- People with HIV have a higher risk for some mental health conditions than people who do not have HIV.

 - Mental health conditions are treatable, and people with mental health problems can recover.